What is VPS Hosting?

 What Are the Advantages of a VPS?

 Every hosting solution has its own advantages and is suitable for different stages of a business.
-A VPS is good for businesses that are feeling constrained by their shared hosting plans but aren’t ready for, or can’t afford, a dedicated server.
-With a VPS you get:
+But what is VPS used for?
+A VPS is good for businesses that are feeling constrained by their shared hosting plans but aren’t ready for—or can’t afford—a dedicated server.
+It’s ideally used for organizations that are seeking:

 - More flexibility than shared hosting: With a VPS, you can customize your hardware and software configurations and run your own applications.